Fan Tutorial 2 - Design System - Part 1

 Ensure that the correct Valitypes exist.

-In the left sidebar, click on your avatar thumbnail on the top and select
+In the left sidebar, click on the Settings symbol in the lower left-hand corner and select

 Settings